BunsDev/iMO/README.md

 debt actually happens...in our best interests...like
 Proverbs 11, when all deeds are weighed together.

-though we save on gas from not compounding P&L
+Though we save on gas from not compounding P&L
 from `carry` constantly, we spend a lil gas to keep
 the voted median (for APR) perpetually up to date.
 If borrowers pay 8% APR, they can get ~~liquidated~~...